IanRivas/aerolab/README.md

 ![page Screen](./public/images/pageAerolab.jpg)

-## Aerolab Challenge Github Repository with all the details
+## In this Github Repository you can get all the details of the challenge.

 https://github.com/Aerolab/frontend-developer-coding-challenge